-It’s the contractor you pick that makes -- or breaks -- your remodeling project.
-Finding the right contractor for your job will determine the quality and timeliness of the work, and the amount of emotional and financial stress you'll have to deal with.
+The contractor you pick makes — or breaks — your remodeling project.
+Finding the right contractor for your job will determine the quality and timeliness of the work and the level of emotional and financial stress you'll have to deal with.

 To make sure you’re getting the best work from a contractor, here are five questions to ask the candidates.

 Tip: Listen for how prospective contractors answer your questions.
 Difficulty communicating now means difficulty communicating on the job later.

 Many contractors prefer to give you a single bottom-line price for your project, but this puts you in the dark about their charges for each aspect of the job.

 For example, if the original plan calls for wainscoting in your bathroom, but you decide not to install it, how much should you be credited for nixing that work?
 With a single bottom-line price, you have no way to know.

 If you get an itemized bid, you can see the costs for all elements of the job, including:

 - Drywall and painting

 That makes it easier to compare different contractors’ prices.
 If you need to cut project costs, you can easily figure your options.
 Plus, an itemized bid becomes valuable documentation about the scope of your project, which may eliminate disputes later.